rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

     - workloadFid - System.String: The FID of the workload.
     - failedItemsInstanceId - System.String: The instance ID corresponding to the failed restore items.
 - Returns FailedRestoreItemsInfoReply.
-### failover
-failover

-- There is a single argument of type System.String.
-- Returns Failover.
-### failoverallsourcelist
-- There are 4 arguments.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - last - System.Int32: Returns the last n elements from the list.
-    - before - System.String: Returns the elements in the list that come before the specified cursor.
-- Returns FailoverSourceConnection.
-### failoveralltargetsitelist
-- There are 4 arguments.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - last - System.Int32: Returns the last n elements from the list.
-    - before - System.String: Returns the elements in the list that come before the specified cursor.
-- Returns FailoverTargetSiteConnection.
-### failovergroupbylist
-- There are 7 arguments.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - last - System.Int32: Returns the last n elements from the list.
-    - before - System.String: Returns the elements in the list that come before the specified cursor.
-    - filter - FailoverFilterInput: filter appflows failover jobs by input
-    - groupBy - FailoverGroupByEnum: group appflows failover jobs by a field.
-    - timezoneOffset - System.Single: Offset based on customer timezone.
-- Returns FailoverGroupByConnection.
-### failoverlist
-- There are 8 arguments.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - last - System.Int32: Returns the last n elements from the list.
-    - before - System.String: Returns the elements in the list that come before the specified cursor.
-    - filter - FailoverFilterInput: filter appflows failover jobs by input
-    - sortBy - FailoverSortByEnum: sort appflows failover jobs by field.
-    - sortOrder - SortOrder: failover jobs sort order.
-    - timezoneOffset - System.Single: Offset based on customer timezone.
-- Returns FailoverConnection.
-### failuresandwarningsstats
-Returns the failures and warnings stats of an M365 organization.

-- There is a single argument of type System.String.
-- Returns list of FailuresAndWarningsStatss.
-### featureflag
-Evaluate a single feature flag and get the result

-- There are 3 arguments.
-    - flagName - FeatureFlagName: Name of flag to evaluate
-    - entityType - FeatureFlagEntityType: The type of entity context to evaluate against.
-The value of this arg determines how the entity ID is inferred.
-    - entityContext - list of FeatureFlagContextFields: List of flag names to evaluate
-- Returns FeatureFlag.
-### featureflagall
-Evaluate all known feature flags.

-- There are 2 arguments.
-    - entityType - FeatureFlagEntityType: The type of entity context to evaluate against.
-The value of this arg determines how the entity ID is inferred.
-    - entityContext - list of FeatureFlagContextFields: List of flag names to evaluate
-- Returns FeatureFlagAll.
-### featureflagnames
-Get names of feature flags that surfaced in APIs

-- The featureflagnames subcommand takes no arguments.
-- Returns list of System.Strings.
 ### federatedloginstatus
 Status of the federated login.

 - The federatedloginstatus subcommand takes no arguments.
 - Returns FederatedLoginStatus.
-### fetchedcdmrbacconfigsummarystats
-A numerical summary of the RBAC configuration fetched from the specified Rubrik cluster.

-- There is a single argument of type System.String.
-- Returns CdmRbacConfigSummaryStats.
-### fetchfakedata
-Fetch fake data for testing purpose.

-- There are 4 arguments.
-    - responsePeriodMs - System.Int64: Time taken by the request to serve the response.
-    - shouldBlock - System.Boolean: Whether the request blocks the processing thread.
-    - preProcessingBufferBytes - System.Int64: Buffer space allocated before making an RPC.
-    - responseSizeBytes - System.Int64: Approx size of the response payload.
-- Returns FakeDataConnection.
 ### fileactivities
 List user activity for a specific file on a specific snapshot.